 • Another separate, quite complete, collection of Lehmann’s commercial recordings is housed by the Music Department at UCSB.

 • Frances Holden supplemented the Lehmann Archive over the years after Lehmann’s death, but willed most of the remainder of Lehmann’s estate to the Music Academy of the West.
 They donated their collection to UCSB’s Special Collections.
 This included Lehmann’s scores as well as some books, photos, and newspaper clippings.
 David Kuehn, then-President of the Music Academy of the West, gave the collection of instantaneous cut acetates, 78s, and LPs to the Marr Sound Archives at the University of Missouri Kansas City, which was able to handle such fragile documents.
 A former Dean of the Conservatory of Music at UMKC, Kuehn was familiar with the Sound Archives’ collections and services.
 After Holden’s death, this collection had been in storage for some time at the Music Academy, and he wanted to find a good home for it.
 At UMKC the Lehmann LPs and acetates collection are maintained separately from the general collection.
 In 2010 I donated Lehmann LPs that were not already part of their collections.
 The Lehmann collection complements the Fred Calland collection, which includes 34,000 vocal recordings, but is not listed on their webpage and must be accessed privately.

 • Because UCSB already had collected such a great amount of Lehmann recordings, etc., in 1994 I donated my collection of Lehmann recordings, photos, letters, memorabilia, and books to the Stanford University Archive of Recorded Sound, Braun Music Center.
-I augmented this collection in 2010.
+I augmented this collection in 2010 and again in 2021.
 Other singers of her time who are well documented in this archive include Melchior, Flagstad, Crooks, Chamlee, and Bonelli.
 The Lehmann Collection is accessible in the Archive to all researchers.